The Governing Body’s Role and Responsibilities at Robert May’s School

 - Ensure that safeguarding is a priority and effectively managed

-In the current climate we are also checking the impact of Covid 19 on pupils’ learning and wellbeing.
+Following the challenges of the pandemic we are also checking the impact of Covid 19 on pupils’ learning and wellbeing.

 To do this we hold a series of planned meetings through the academic year.

 We have excellent attendance and participation from all seventeen trustees when we meet twice a term.
 Every trustee brings a different strength to the board so we can be effective in challenging school improvement and support the Headteacher and her team.
 Our focus is always on the educational performance of pupils, their safety and wellbeing, their special needs, safeguarding and the impact of Covid 19.
 We regularly review our own effectiveness and impact on the school through self-evaluation.

 Information is provided for our meetings by the Headteacher and Senior Leaders.
 We also consider reports from other sources as external verification about the school and we discuss the outcomes of pupil, staff and parent questionnaires.

 In addition, we have an annual monitoring plan that enables us to have ‘first- hand’ opportunities to see the School Improvement Plan in action and to gather outcome evidence via our linked roles and school visits.

 Ideally these meetings would be face-to-face and give us an opportunity to talk to teachers and pupils, but following the restrictions of Covid and depending on circumstances, we are using IT to facilitate virtual meetings which still give the opportunity for good discussions.